 Pros of a Drywall Ceiling

 It’s hard to argue that the look of a nice smooth drywall ceiling isn’t pleasing to the eye.
-It blends in to the room and gives an easy aesthetic to the room.
+It blends into the room and gives an easy aesthetic to the room.
 Allowing the more prominent features of a room to grab your eye.
+There are other types of ceiling finishes but these are the two we wanted for this situation.

 Really the look is the biggest thing with a drywall ceiling is the look.
-It’s hard to beat and we all know it.
-Nuff said.
+It’s hard to beat, and we all know it.
+Enough said.

 Cons of a Drywall Ceiling

-If you are doing it yourself the cost of installing a drywall ceiling is minimal, just some drywall, screws and mudding.
+If you are doing it yourself, the costs of installing a drywall ceiling are minimal.
+The materials are just some drywall, screws, tape, and mudding.

 But that’s the rub.